Peninsula Banjo Band: Notable performances and recordings

 Although there is no official record, the song "Just Because" has been the theme song of the band since roughly 1966.
 It has been the opening number for the PBB at every performance including weekly practices, jazz festivals, TV shows, and bookings since the 1970s.

 The band's primary source of funds permitting charitable donations and scholarships has been playouts or bookings - "gigs" in musician vernacular.
 The band's popularity in this endeavor has varied considerably over the years, but since 2000 this has amounted to about two to four playouts per month.
 In addition to the standard and recurring array of local playouts, the band has enjoyed numerous unique engagements in around the South Bay; e.g., playing the National Anthem at a San Francisco Giants baseball game at Candlestick Park, the 50th anniversary of the Golden Gate Bridge, the De Young Museum, numerous Cherry Blossom Festivals in San Francisco's Japan town, Black and White Ball's, the grand reopening of San Francisco's cable car line, for President Bill Clinton and later Vice President Al Gore at Democratic Party fund raisers in Portola Valley, California, and the Conference of Mayors (where then Mayor Willie Brown directed the band for a short stint and did a little cakewalk).
 The band was also on the program for the completion and grand opening of California state Highway 85, the opening of San Jose's McEnery Convention Center, the opening ceremonies of San Jose's The Tech Museum of Innovation (The Tech), and Martin Luther King Jr. library.

 Additionally the band has had several notable engagements where they were the opening act or participants in the kickoff of events.
 These performances include opening for Patti Page (1981), the Captain & Tennille (1982), the Preservation Hall Jazz Band (2005), the Duke Ellington Orchestra (2006), and the opening ceremonies of the MLB All Star Game Fanfest (2007).

 Filmed in June 2001 (airing in October), the band was featured along with Charlie Tagawa in a segment of the television show Bay Area Backroads hosted by Doug McConnell and produced for Bay Area station KRON, an NBC affiliate.
-This is in addition to appearances on KPIX's Evening Magazine from 1976–1991 and other San Francisco Bay Area television shows.
+This is in addition to appearances on KPIX's Evening Magazine from 1976 to 1991 and other San Francisco Bay Area television shows.

 The band made its first recording in 1975, The Peninsula Banjo Band presents - Just Because, released on LP.
 It recorded in 1981 More!
 More!
 More! which was released on both LP record and audio tape.
 Then in 1996, Just One More Time was released on tape CD.
 A fourth was recorded in 2008, That Charlie Sound, and is the band's most involved effort to date.
 The CD includes fifteen tracks by the main band and features music director Charlie Tagawa with a small combo that includes his sons Nori and Leon with Bill Lowrey.